IcySnex/ReCaptcha.Desktop/Documentation/docs/reference/recaptcha.desktop.winforms/client/recaptchaclient.md

 ## Methods

 ### VerifyAsync
-Starts and stops the HTTP server and opens a new form for the user to verify.
+Sets up the reCAPTCHA site and opens a new window for the user to verify.

 **Returns:** A Google reCAPTCHA token.
 ```cs